coderefinery/research-software-engineering/README.md

-# Research software engineering for HPC but not only HPC
+# Research software engineering (a.k.a.
+CodeRefinery in 1 hour")

 "CodeRefinery in 1 hour" - What are good tools and practices in research software engineering?